-When preparing a RLTS Greater Wellington must ensure the strategy contributes to the vision and objectives of the New Zealand Transport Strategy (NZTS) as set out in section 75(a) (i) and (ii) of the LTMA 2003.
+When preparing a RLTS Greater Wellington must ensure it contributes to the vision and objectives of the NZTS as set out in section 75(a) (i) and (ii) of the LTMA 2003.

-The RLTS vision is consistent with the NZTS 2008 vision.
-Both seek a land transport system that is affordable, integrated, safe and responsive and sustainability (economically, socially, and environmentally sustainable).
+The RLTS vision is consistent with the NZTS vision.
+Both seek a land transport network that is affordable, integrated, safe, responsive and sustainable economically, socially and environmentally.